sclarkstone/Milestone3/README.md

 ## Design and features

 ### Database
-* To allow users to create, locate, display, edit and delete records (CRUD functionality) the database needed to have the follwing tables;
+* To allow users to create, locate, display, edit and delete records (CRUD functionality) the database needed to have the following tables;

     * users - this would be to store a password for each user and to be able to associate which users was the author of each ending.
     * endings - this would be to store the details of each endings, including the date it was submitted and a running total of how many up votes each ending has.
-    * genres and types - this would be for the admin user only to be able to easily expand the site for more variety of content.
+    * genres and types - This is to populate the genres and types options on the add new form.
+It would also bean option to add functionality for the admin user only to be able to add/edit/delete genres and types so hte possibility is there to easily expand the site for more variety of content.
+It future proofs the concept and makes it adaptable.

 ### Home page

 * Navigation bar

     * Featured on all pages, the fully responsive bar includes Logo (links to homepage).
 The links available are then customised depending on which type of user is viewing.
 If they are not logged in and are just viewing content then the links available are Home, Log in and register.
-If they are logged in as Admin then the links available are Home, Profile, New Ending, Manage Genres and Log Out.
+If they are logged in as Admin then the links available are Home, Profile, New Ending and Log Out.
 All other logged in users have the following links available; Home, Porfile, New Ending and Log Out.
     * This section will allow the user to easily navigate between pages without having to revert back to the previous page via the browsers back button.
     * The navigation bar uses a collapsed 'hamburger' style for the link on mobile devices and smaller screen sizes.